-So earlier I shared with you our Foolproof Roasted Turkey and Gravy, but what is Thanksgiving without your stuffing?
-It’s the one thing that the kids just love and to be honest, they have been known to bypass the turkey altogether and go straight for the stuffing.
-Today I want to also share with your our Easy Turkey Stuffing.
-They go hand in hand and you really can’t have one without the other.
+So earlier, I shared with you our Foolproof Roasted Turkey and Gravy, but what is Thanksgiving without your stuffing?
+It’s the one thing that the kids just love, and to be honest, they have been known to bypass the turkey altogether and go straight for the stuffing.
+Today I also want to share with you our Easy Turkey Stuffing.
+They go hand in hand, and you really can’t have one without the other.

 Here is what you’ll need.